 Before appearing in his third and final patchwork serial for Katzman, Vallin made his first and only non-Columbia serial, King of the Carnival (1955).
 Republic Pictures’ last chapterplay and one of their weakest, Carnival at least had better production values than Vallin’s two previous serials, although his own role was less prominent; he was cast as US Treasury agent Art Kerr, who discovered a connection between a counterfeiting ring and a traveling circus, and recruited his old war buddy Bert King (Harry Lauter)–now a circus acrobat–to investigate this connection more thoroughly.
 After setting up the serial’s basic plot in the opening chapter, Vallin spent most of his time merely radioing orders to Lauter or receiving reports from him, but did directly re-enter the investigation on occasion; he played his part with a suitable combination of official briskness and down-to-earth affability, interacting with Lauter in an easygoing and good-natured way that made it easy to believe that their characters were old comrades.

 Vallin’s last serial was Perils of the Wilderness (Columbia, 1956), Katzman’s penultimate chapterplay production.
-A jarring and frequently ludicrous combination of stock footage from Columbia’s first serial (The Mysterious Pilot) and Vallin’s first serial (Perils of the Royal Mounted), this outing did at least bring Vallin’s cliffhanging career full circle, since it allowed him to virtually reprise his initial serial role.
+A jarring and frequently ludicrous combination of stock footage from Columbia’s second serial (The Mysterious Pilot) and Vallin’s first serial (Perils of the Royal Mounted), this outing did at least bring Vallin’s cliffhanging career full circle, since it allowed him to virtually reprise his initial serial role.
 He was cast as an Indian named Little Bear, who filled almost exactly the same plot function as Vallin’s Little Wolf in Perils of the Royal Mounted, helping heroes Dennis Moore and Richard Emory fight villains who were trying to manipulate the Indians; in fact, several of Vallin’s scenes from the earlier serial were reused wholesale in Wilderness.
 Vallin, like most of the other actors in this last-gasp serial, did little more than go through the motions of his role–mouthing his broken-English dialogue with grave professionalism, but frequently coming off as more glumly embarrassed than anything else.

 As aforementioned, Vallin remained active as a television player until the end of the 1950s; his film appearances became much more scattered during the early 1960s, and by the middle of that decade he had retired from acting–at least from screen acting; he could conceivably have continued to do stage and radio work for several years thereafter.
 He was still living in the Hollywood area when he passed away in 1977.